aksommerville/fullmoon4/README.md

 - [ ] image steppe: Entirely temporary
 - [ ] steppe/beach boundary in blowback border
 - [ ] Church: join path at welcome mat.
+- [ ] Ensure HOME is pumpkinproof; a pumpkin can leave the castle, to just the first screen outside.
+- [ ] Castle basement: Make the church attachment look like the church as a hint.

 #### Major areas